Design for Onboarding: Mobile App Tutorials

 Why do you need the tutorial for your app?

-Three basic functions of an app tutorial for easy onboarding could be described as following.
+Three basic functions of an app tutorial for easy onboarding could be described as follows.

 Greeting